• Skip to primary navigation

 Step Five: Stain And Paint Your Bifold Barn Doors

-3. Once dry, I painted with white chalk paint.
+3. Once dry, I painted with white paint.
+I decided to go with chalk paint for that matte look.
 Allow the paint to dry completely.

 4. Then, I came back with sandpaper and distressed the doors allowing the black stain to show through in certain areas.
 This is a completely optional step and depends on the look you are going for.